Barbara Smith Warner: Career

 Warner worked as a labor organizer in Washington, D.C., ran the Oregon House Democratic Caucus, and served as a labor liaison for Senator Ron Wyden and has been active as a community organizer for affordable health care and education access.

 In November 2013, Michael Dembrow resigned from his seat in the Oregon House of Representatives when he was appointed to fill Jackie Dingfelder's seat in the Oregon Senate.
 Multnomah County Commissioners appointed Smith Warner to fill Dembrow's seat in the Oregon House a few weeks later.
 She was sworn in on January 15, 2014, shortly before the 2014 Legislative Short Session.
 In July 2019, she was elected as Majority Leader by the Oregon House Democratic Caucus, and served until January 2022.

 On March 7, 2022, Smith Warner announced she would retire from the legislature.
 She was succeeded by optometrist Thuy Tran, a fellow Democrat and a former member of the Parkrose School Board.

-In February 2023, Smith Warner was named Executive Director of the The National Vote at Home Institute.
+In February 2023, Smith Warner was named executive director of The National Vote at Home Institute.